The Story of

 The Black Russian

-For an excerpt in Russian--in addition to many pirated copies on Russian sites that contain the entire book--please click here.
+For an excerpt in Russian--in addition to many pirated copies on Russian sites that contain the entire book--click here.

 Background image is a map of Moscow, c.
 1914